HUSAM-07/MTC_Mediathon/README.md

 ## Also Featuring: The Terminal FAQ
 > Embrace the terminal lyf!
-- Discover solutions to some of the intriguing questions students often face.
+- Discover answers to some of the intriguing questions students often face.

 ![Terminal FAQ](images/terminal_thumbnail.png)